DevAgnihotri/MCA_Sem_2/OS/Unit5.md

 ---
 https://www.youtube.com/watch?v=dEt7mr9R_Z8&ab_channel=Lastmomenttuitions

-## File System: Explained in Simple English
+## Q File System: Explained in Simple English

 A **file system** is the way an operating system organizes and manages files and folders on a storage device (like a hard disk, SSD, or USB drive).
 It acts like a librarian, keeping track of where everything is stored, how to find it, and who can use it.